dyrector-io/dyrectorio/CONTRIBUTING.md

 ## Code of Conduct

-Help us keep dyrectorio open and inclusive.
+Help us keep dyrector.io open and inclusive.
 Please read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## Submit a Pull Request